LukasMurdock/LukasMurdock.github.io/_posts/2023-01-25-mu-capstone.md

 The Center for Behavioral Health Statistics and Quality (CBHSQ), SAMHSA, provides FindTreatment.gov as a resource for persons seeking treatment for themselves or for someone else.
 However, CBHSQ is not a treatment referral agency and cannot make specific recommendations or endorsements regarding individual treatment facilities or types of treatment.

+SAMHSA has designated representatives in each State Mental Health Agency (SMHA) and Single State Agency for substance use (SSA) who are responsible for updating the status and location information for substance use and mental health facilities in their jurisdictions.

 Wayback machine shows:
 - [findtreatment.samhsa.gov/locator](https://web.archive.org/web/20230000000000*/https://findtreatment.samhsa.gov/locator) first saved in 2014.
 - [findtreatment.gov](https://web.archive.org/web/20230000000000*/https://findtreatment.gov/) first saved sometime in 2019.

-In 2015, [H.R.34 - 21st Century Cures Act](https://www.congress.gov/bill/114th-congress/house-bill/34) codified the Center for Behavioral Health Statistics and Quality (CBHSQ), which serves as the federal government’s lead agency for behavioral health statistics.
+In December 2016, the [21st Century Cures Act](https://www.congress.gov/bill/114th-congress/house-bill/34) was signed into law, codified the Center for Behavioral Health Statistics and Quality (CBHSQ), which serves as the federal government’s lead agency for behavioral health statistics.
 CBHSQ conducts national surveys tracking population-level behavioral health issues, including the National Survey on Drug Use and Health.

 SEC.
 520E–4.
 TREATMENT REFERRAL ROUTING SERVICE